suborb/reelvdr/README.md

-Updates for Reelvdr, targetting Netclient and Netclient2.
+Updates for Reelvdr, targetting Netclient and Netclient2 and SAT>IP.

-Includes the Freesat/FreeviewHD EPG patch.
+SAT>IP plugin has been poked to compile on 1.7.28 and additional supports a new config option:

+satip.AvailableSources = S28.2E T

+Which indicates which source are available via SAT/IP plugin.
+All other sources will be sourced via mcli plugin.